Hellisotherpeople/Hellisotherpeople/README.md

 Find me on [linkedin](https://www.linkedin.com/in/allen-roush-27721011b/)

+Also, check out my webapps and models on my [Huggingface Profile](https://huggingface.co/Hellisotherpeople)

 <!--
 **Hellisotherpeople/Hellisotherpeople** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.